cherry preserves recipe

 Testing for Doneness with the Gel Test

 To ensure your spread is ready, perform the gel test.
 Place a small plate in the freezer for a few minutes.
 Drop a spoonful of the mixture onto the chilled plate.
 Let it cool for a moment, then gently nudge it with your finger.
 If it wrinkles, it’s done.
-If not, continue cooking and test again in a few minutes.
+If not, continue cooking & test again in a few minutes.

 Timing is critical here.
 Overcooking can break down the pectin, while undercooking may result in a runny consistency.
 By the end of the process, your mixture should resemble a thick sauce, perfect for spreading or storing.